mmjulkowska/MVApp/README.md

 ###### Visualizing the PCs

--   When clicking on the 'Eigenvalues' tab, the Scree plot would be displayed showing the main principle components generated from the PCA in decreasing order of percentage variance.
+-   When clicking on the ['Eigenvalues'](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) tab, the ["Scree plot"](http://www.improvedoutcomes.com/docs/WebSiteDocs/PCA/Creating_a_Scree_Plot.htm) would be displayed showing the main principle components generated from the PCA in decreasing order of percentage variance.

 -   The Scree plot can be copied as an image into MS Office platforms.